-If hanging drywall is a relatively straightforward project, even for DIYers, the latter task of finishing drywall can easily frustrate even very skilled DIYers.
+Hanging drywall is a relatively straightforward project, even for do it yourselfers.
+But the final task of finishing drywall can easily frustrate even very skilled DIYers.

 Hanging drywall is simple.
 But most significantly, since it is not the last step in the process, flaws can be later covered up.
 Finishing, by contrast, is the very last stage, and this means that you have no more methods of fixing flaws at your disposal.